vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    * fmUnordered

      Only one thread can call the filter's "getframe" function at a time.
      Useful for filters that modify or examine their internal state to determine which frames to request.

+     While the "getframe" function will only run in one thread at a time, the calls can happen in any order.
+For example, it can be called with reason arInitial for frame 0, then again with reason arInitial for frame 1, then with reason arAllFramesReady for frame 0.

    * fmSerial

      For compatibility with other filtering architectures.
      The filter's "getframe" function only ever gets called from one thread at a time.
-Unlike fmUnordered only one frame is processed at a time.
+Unlike fmUnordered, only one frame is processed at a time.

 .. _VSNodeFlags: